kidult00/2016.Fab.note/Week17/17_Assignment.md

 Housing

-- a shield or box
+- A shield or box
-- antenna screws
+- Connection parts

 #### where will they come from?
 - Local electronic vender
 - Taobao
 - wood suply
-- acrylic supplier
 - Inventory from our fablab

 #### how much will it cost?

-- electornic parts roughly about ?
-USD
+- electornic parts roughly about 10 USD
-- wood parts about 30 USD
+- wood parts about 10 USD

 #### what parts and systems will be made?

 - the circut
 - the program
-- the box/shield
+- the box

 #### what processes will be used?